malferov/conix/README.md

   **Professional Services** Cloud consulting to help you architect your services, carry out site migrations, and deploy software.

-## Managed Kubernetis
+## Managed Kubernetes

   **Kubernetes as a Service** is a managed service that enables you to run containerized applications in a preprovisioned cluster.
 Running containerized applications securely and efficiently is a complex task and requires an expertise.
   Conix does these things for you, so you can focus on your business.
 You have full control of applications running in your cluster.

-  **Kubernetis Cluster** This type of managed kubernetes is a truly automated service that simplifies the creation and maintenance of clusters into an infrastructure as code process that will build in turn a great developer experience.
+  **Kubernetes Cluster** This type of managed kubernetes is a truly automated service that simplifies the creation and maintenance of clusters into an infrastructure as code process that will build in turn a great developer experience.
   You have full control of the cluster and manage security in your cluster.